Involuta/Blazarang/README.md

 Homing ax: if the player’s next roserang instant rethrow will be homing, and the player normal throws the ax such that the roserang hits Cotu in the last (instant_rethrow_window_secs) before the ax anim ends, the ax will be thrown as a homing throw, following the same targeting rules as a shuriken.
 The ax can still be detonated
 This knowledge is available when both the ax and homing instant rethrow are unlocked Power throw ax combo: if the ax was perfect caught and is now unthrown, then while holding power throw, press throw ax to throw both the powered roserang and ax at the same time in the same direction
+Alt idea: instead of being able to use both the ax and rose simultaneously, try making the ax an ultimate ability Hitting enemies with the rose charges the ax
+When the ax is fully charged, the player can use it in a sweeping slice or throw.
+Both of these attacks have low startup & endlag and deal very high damage (akin to critical hit damage in Dark Souls 3)
+After the initial attack, the ax’s damage diminishes greatly, becoming its normal form in the game currently.
+The ax is usable in this form for a short period of time before becoming inaccessible until the next ax full charge
+If Cotu isn’t holding the ax when the ax timer ends, it explodes and disappears
+Idea: when the ax is airborne, dodging causes the icon to stop following Cotu just like dodging when the rose is airborne.
+This can be used to dodge gigantic attacks (as a substitute for a super jump or long dodge for example)

+The player doesn’t really think about stability management.
+They’re just making the decision of whether to instant rethrow or dodge, which is fine and already entertaining on its own for gauntlet variant 1 and X, but it feels like a waste of the stability mechanic
+Idea: stability vs power v1
+Instead of buffs, the rose has a continuous stat called power Stability and power are measured with the same units When you throw the rose, you lose 1 unit of stability and give the rose 1 unit of power When you instant rethrow the rose, the rose touches your body, so you gain 1 unit of stability and the rose loses 1 unit of power
+If your stability is <1 unit away from the max, you reach max stability and the rose keeps the excess power In effect, the rose accumulates power over time when you instant rethrow while you’re at max stability When you dodge the rose, the rose touches your icon, so the rose gains 1 unit of power.
+The dodge itself costs 1 unit of stability
+In all 3 scenarios above, the total of stability and power remains the same; they’re exchanged equally between each other When the rose hits an enemy, its power slightly increases depending on the damage it deals (more damage → more power gain) Effects of stability vs power v1:
+Excessive dodging is discouraged bc it drains your stability Instant rethrowing is encouraged bc it powers up the rose and is the best tool for aiming.
+However, instant rethrowing to hit enemies increases power very slowly at first, which may encourage the player to dodge soon after the initial throw and greatly increase the rose’s power (and therefore its rate of power accumulation)
+Idea: stability vs power v2
+Same as v1, but when you initially throw the rose, the rose does not receive 1 unit of power; it starts off with 0 Effects of stability vs power v2:
+On the initial throw, the player incurs a debt that must be repaid by hitting enemies enough.
+This makes the player care about stability management more than the original stability concept.
+Instead of being able to throw the rose and just waiting for the stability to return via natural regen, the player must land hits with the rose to regen the stability

 Chakram Rang
 Press throw button to spawn a chakram a few meters left/right of Cotu.
 The chakram immediately travels in a wide semicircle arc around Cotu and then disappears, functioning as a pseudo-melee attack